holographxyz/holograph-cli/README.md

 ## Developing

-If you want to build the package directly, or if you want to help [contribute](#contributing) you can do the following:
+If you want to build the package directly, or if you want to help [contribute](#contributing), please do the following:

 ### Install Dependencies